sap-tutorials/Tutorials/tutorials/cp-aibus-dox-service-instance-booster/cp-aibus-dox-service-instance-booster.md

 primary_tag: topic>machine-learning
 ---

+## Prerequisites
+- You must have registered for a trial account on SAP Cloud Platform: [Get a Free Trial Account on SAP Cloud Platform](hcp-create-trial-account)

 ## Details
 ### You will learn
   - How to access your trial account
   - What are interactive guided boosters
   - How to use the **Set up account for Document Information Extraction** booster to assign entitlements, update your subaccount, create a service instance and the associated service keys for Document Information Extraction.
 ---

 [ACCORDION-BEGIN [Step 1: ](Enter your trial account)]